aphp/edsteva/docs/index.md

             If the number of visits $n_{visit}(t)$ is equal to 0, we consider that the completeness predictor $c(t)$ is also equal to 0.

         !!!Warning "Care site level"
-            This probe is only available at hospital level.
+            AREM claim data are only available at hospital level.

         ```python
         from edsteva.probes import ConditionProbe